thomaskejser/modern-cmake/docs/blog.md

 - For the languages C and CXX (C++ in CMake language)
 - Evaluate for each target with: `$<...>`
 - Then: `$<COMPILE_LANGUAGE:${lang} ... >` - This is conditional, it says: "If the compiled language is C or CXX".
-  If it is, the value is 1 and the next bit gets evaluated.
+  If it is, the value is 1, and the next bit gets evaluated.
 If 0, the entire thing evaluates to nothing and `add_compile_definitions` just does nothing.

-Basically, this allows us to force all targets that are under our `CMakeLists.txt` and which are C or C++ to have the Windows specific compile flags set - without touching anything that is not C/C++.
+Basically, this allows us to force all targets that are under our `CMakeLists.txt` which are C or C++ to have the Windows specific compile flags set – without touching anything that is not C/C++.

 Clever indeed...

 ### One, Global Library `plog`

-We finally add a single library that should be available to everyone - namely our logger:
+We finally add a single library that should be available to everyone, namely our logger:

 ```cmake
 find_package(plog)
 ```

 Here, we pick `plog`, but other could be chosen too.
 It's generally a good idea to agree on a single log library, it just makes things easier for everyone.
-Remember, we are not building anything yet - we are setting the rules of our repo.
+Remember, we are not building anything yet; we are setting the rules of our repo.

 ### The rest of the source and `src/CMakeLists.txt`